-(5) The convener of a meeting which is to be conducted and held in the manner mentioned in subsection (2) must make appropriate arrangements to -
+(5) The convener of a meeting which is to be conducted and held in the manner mentioned in subsection (2) must make appropriate arrangements to --

-- (a) enable those attending the meeting to exercise their rights to speak or vote; and - (b) ensure the identification of those attending the meeting and the security of any electronic means used to enable attendance. - (6) Where in the reasonable opinion of the convener - (a) a meeting which is to be conducted and held in the manner mentioned in subsection (2) will be attended by persons who will not be present together at the same place; and - (b) it is unnecessary or inexpedient to specify a place for the meeting, any requirement under this Act or the regulations to specify a place for the meeting may be satisfied by specifying the arrangements the convener proposes to enable persons to exercise their rights to speak or vote.
+- (a) enable those attending the meeting to exercise their rights to speak or vote; and - (b) ensure the identification of those attending the meeting and the security of any electronic means used to enable attendance. - (6) Where in the reasonable opinion of the convener - (a) a meeting which is to be conducted and held in the manner mentioned in subsection (2) will be attended by persons who will not be present together at the same place; and any requirement under this Act or the regulations to specify a place for the meeting may be satisfied by specifying the arrangements the convener proposes to enable persons to exercise their rights to speak or vote.